rust-lang/reference/src/items/extern-crates.md

 > the extern prelude, so it is considered unidiomatic to use `extern crate`.

 > **Note**: Crates not explicitly named with the `--extern` flag with `rustc`
 > are not included in the extern prelude.
-This means that additional crates
+As a result, additional crates
 > that ship with `rustc`, such as [`proc_macro`], [`alloc`], and [`test`],
 > currently aren't available in the extern prelude and must be brought into
 > scope with an `extern crate` declaration, even in the 2018 edition. `use`